cuba-platform/dashboard-addon/README.md

 # 1. Introduction
 This component is designed to create and embed dashboards.
 Dashboard consists of widgets - individual elements based on a frame.
-Placement of widgets inside a dashboard takes place using vertical, horizontal and grid layouts.
+The widgets can be positioned inside a dashboard using vertical, horizontal and grid layouts.

-# 1.1 Dashboard structure
+# 1.1 Dashboard Structure

 ![dashboard-structure](img/dashboard-structure.png)

 # 2. Installation

 ## 2.1.
-Add the repository and the component in the CUBA Studio
+Add the Repository and the Component in CUBA Studio

 ## 2.2.
-Add the repository and the component in the build.gradle
+Add the Repository and the Component in build.gradle

 # 3. Screens

 ## 3.1.
 Widget Template Browser

-This screen allows to create, edit and remove widget templates.
-Widget templates stores in a database.
+This screen allows creating, editing and removing widget templates.
+Widget templates are stored in a database.
+This screen is available from the application menu.

 ![menu-widget-templates](img/menu-widget-templates.png)